 Stroller (with bassinet attachment): This is one of the biggest purchases on your registry, both in terms of cost and utility.
-Try to find a store where you can test out your favorites for weight, handling and comfort.
+If you can, find a store where you can test out your favorites for weight, handling and comfort.

-Car Seat: Your number one concern for a car seat is safety!
+Infant Car Seat: Your number one concern for a car seat is safety!
 Make sure it’s highly rated and installed correctly once you have it (most fire departments will actually check your seat for you to ensure it’s right before you come home from the hospital).
 Many infant car seats are designed to neatly snap into your stroller—particularly handy when you have a snoozing newborn—so research whether the two are compatible.
 (If you’re purchasing your car seat and stroller from two different brands, there may be add-on attachments to make the two fit together).

 Baby Carrier: Babywearing is a win for everyone: your baby gets to snuggle up close to you (and loves the constant movement), and you’re hands-free.
-Look for ergonomic carriers that will grow with your child as she gets beyond newborn.
+Look for ergonomic carriers that will grow with your child as they get beyond the newborn stage.

 Baby Swing: An instant soother for many fussy babies.
-Look for ones with built-in music, sounds, or overhead mobile.
+Lots of swings come with built-in music, sounds, or overhead mobile.

 Play Mat: Your little one needs a comfortable place for tummy time, toy discovery and playing during the first months.

-Stroller Sleeping Bag: Once the weather gets frosty, zipping your baby into a cuddly sleeping bag made for strollers is crucial.
+Stroller Sleeping Bag: If the weather gets frosty where you live, zipping your baby into a cuddly sleeping bag specifically designed for strollers is crucial.

 Stroller Gloves: Gloves are gloves are gloves, right?
 Well, not really: regular gloves can slip around on the handle of a stroller and are easy to lose when you’re out (and sleep-deprived).
-Stroller gloves are great to have for the winter season: they’re cozy, puffy mitts that attach directly to the stroller handle so you can slip in and out easily.
+Stroller gloves are great to have for the winter season: They’re cozy, puffy mitts that attach directly to the stroller handle so you can slip in and out easily.
 Are these nice-to-haves, not need-to-haves?
 Sure…but your hands will still be grateful to have them.